 Learning about the various methods of money transfers is an essential element of good personal financial management.
-To learn about money management, join our course to gain a Certification in Online Financial Planning & Wealth Management at Elearnmarkets.
+IMPS fund transfer is one of the popular way to transfer money and to manage personal finance.

 Last week I got a phone call at 3 o’ clock in the early morning.
 Somehow I managed to pick up the phone in a little drowsiness and surprisingly it was from my best friend.
 Actually, he had some emergency at his home, so he asked me to get a lump sum cash within an hour and told me that it’s really very urgent.